tholumuzikhuboni/performance-monitor-demo/README.md

-# Real-time Performance Monitor
+# Demo Performance Monitor

 ## Description
-The **Real-time Performance Monitor** is a web-based tool designed for developers and IT professionals to monitor the performance of their web applications.
+The **Demo Performance Monitor** is a web-based tool designed for developers and IT professionals to monitor the performance of their web applications.
 With real-time tracking of CPU, memory, and network usage, this tool provides insights into application performance with a sleek, terminal-inspired user interface.

 - **Features**:
   - Real-time monitoring of CPU, memory, and network usage.